Monday, April 30, 2012

 Crosby’s music takes a little more to appreciate, especially in this context.
 “Whole Cloth” is brooding, much as “Games” does in the same position on side two.
 “The Wall Song” pairs him with the Dead again, and their loping mix has one wishing they could have collaborated more.
 But the highlight arguably comes in the pairing at the end of side one.
 “Where Will I Be?” is a solo meditation fleshed out by Gregorian harmonies, followed by the obvious (non-)answer of “Page 43”.
 A wonderful sequence.

 Again, we don’t know why this album has slipped through the cracks over the years.
 Four of the songs were included on the CSN box set, but the CD was only available as a pricey import.
-Luckily, iTunes and other streaming services do offer it, so it’s not a completely lost cause.
+Luckily, streaming services do offer it, so it’s not a completely lost cause.
 It fits neatly in one’s rack alongside the other CSN releases to date.

 Graham Nash/David Crosby Graham Nash/David Crosby (1972)—